-Royal Talens, Ecoline Brush Pens – Ready to use, thes brush pens contain liquid watercolour.
+Royal Talens, Ecoline Brush Pens.
+Ready to use, these brush pens contain liquid watercolour.
 The soft brush tip facilitates calligraphic strokes and the colours are vibrant, transparent and amazingly watercolour-like.

-I Love Art, Watercolour Paper – For brush lettering, I recommend a thick watercolour paper (300gsm, fine grain).
+I Love Art, Watercolour Paper.
+For brush lettering.
+I recommend a thick watercolour paper (300gsm, fine grain).
 An ideal surface for working with wet techniques.
-Be sure to choose acid-free paper that is age resistant.
+Be sure to choose acid-free paper that is also age resistant.

 Inspirations, Embellishments & Flourishes

-GREAT TO KNOW: For more inspiration and ‘How tos’, feel free to browse some pictures on Pinterest, Google Images, Instagram, DaFont, YouTube and some creative writing blogs or books.
+Did you know?
+For more inspiration and ‘How tos’, also feel free to browse some pictures on Pinterest, Google Images, Instagram, DaFont, YouTube and some creative writing blogs or books.

 Find all Amylee’s posts published in GreatArt online Magazine by clicking here!